pmaczuga/rvpinn/README.md

   --equation EQUATION, -e EQUATION
                         Equation to use - either "delta" (Dirac delta on RHS) or "ad" (Advection-Diffusion) --test-func TEST_FUNC
-                        Type of test functions - one of "sin", "poly", "fem" or "mixed". "mixed" takes half of sin and half of fem.
+                        Type of test functions - one of "sin", "fem" or "mixed". "mixed" takes half of sin and half of fem.
 Number of fem can be changed like this: "mixed10" - 10 fem, rest is sin.
   --eps EPS
   --Xd XD
   --compute-error, --no-compute-error